rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

       Fixed bug that only first line of generate markdown available in output variable 2.4 - Added extra error traps to handle lookups on deleted builds 2.5 - Improved error tapping on render method
+2.6 - Altered logging to remove items that should not be warning

 This task generates a release notes file based on a template passed into the tool.
 If the template file is markdown the output report being something like the following: